 The Treasury Department and the Internal Revenue Service announced that they will begin distributing the Coronavirus economic impact payments in three weeks.
 Payments are automatic, with no action required for most people.
-However, taxpayers that do not normally file their taxes will need to do so to receive their Coronavirus stimulus checks.
+However, taxpayers who do not normally file their taxes will need to do so to receive their Coronavirus stimulus checks.

 Who is eligible to receive Coronavirus stimulus checks?

 If your adjusted gross income is less than $75,000 as an individual or $150,000 filing jointly, you will receive the full payment.
-Your payout will drop by $5 for each $100 you made over the threshold.
+Your payout will drop by $5 for each $100 you make over the threshold.
 Single filers earning above $99,000 or joint filers over $198,000, with no children, will not receive Coronavirus stimulus checks.

 If you are eligible and filed tax returns for 2019 or 2018, you will receive the full economic impact payment.
-The maximum you can receive is $1,200 for individuals or $2,400 filing jointly and up to $500 for each qualifying child.
+The maximum you can receive is $1,200 for individuals $2,400 for filing jointly and up to $500 for each qualifying child.

 How will I receive my economic impact payment?